commercetools/mcp-essentials/README.md

+> [!IMPORTANT]
+> Important Note: Commerce MCP is provided free of charge as an early access service.
+Our Service Level Agreement do not apply to Commerce MCP, and it is provided on an "as-is" basis.

 # commercetools MCP Essentials

 This repository contains both a MCP server (which you can integrate with many MCP clients) and agent essentials that can be used from within agent frameworks.